Recursive Drift

 Center Layer: Middle

-1. Meaning begins to drift due to recursive abstraction.
+1. Meaning begins to drift due to informational compression and abstraction.

 2. AI enters self-referential loops to maintain coherence.